When I was a kid, I judged a chili contest at Art Park.

 - 1 lb. ground beef (mine comes from the nice people at Chestnut Farms)

-- 2 cups V8-style vegetable juice (sounds gross, but gives it a fuller flavor than just using tomatoes.
-The Whole Foods 365 brand organic stuff is great)
+- 2 cups V8 or similar vegetable juice or (sounds weird, but gives it a fuller flavor than just using tomatoes.)

 - 1 32-oz can of crushed or diced tomatoes (depending on how you like the texture)